English

 English I (High Honors)

-This rigorous freshman English course seeks to further develop a strong foundation for the kinds of personal and academic writing students will be required to do throughout their high school and college careers.
+This rigorous freshman course seeks to further develop a strong foundation for the kinds of personal and academic writing students will be required to do throughout their high school and college careers.
 The curriculum will focus on how authors use language to explore ideas, develop characters, and tell stories.
 Writing assignments will challenge students to see themselves as writers as they develop strong personal and academic voices.
 Students will fashion narratives, analyze complex texts, and synthesize sources.
 Students will read a variety of classic and contemporary nonfiction, short stories, novels, drama, and poetry.
 Assignments will guide students through all stages of the writing process and require them to write and revise over time.
-The course is pre-AP and will help students prepare for AP British Literature.

 English 1 (Honors, College Prep 1, College Prep 2)